aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xls-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLS to DOCX on Android via Java or Online App" h2="Transform XLS to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting XLS to DOCX is a common requirement for many Android applications.
+XLS is a spreadsheet format used by Microsoft Excel, while DOCX is a document format used by Microsoft Word.
+Converting XLS to DOCX allows users to open and edit the document in Microsoft Word, which is a more powerful and feature-rich application than Microsoft Excel.

+<h2>How Aspose.Total Helps for XLS to DOCX Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLS to DOCX conversion feature inside your Android applications.
-In the first step you can export XLS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to integrate XLS to DOCX conversion feature inside Android applications.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+Aspose.Cells for Android via Java can be used to export XLS to PDF, while Aspose.PDF for Android via Java can be used to convert PDF to DOCX.
+This two-step process allows users to convert XLS to DOCX quickly and easily.
+The APIs are easy to use and can be integrated into any Android application with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}